-Sav Receives In-Principle Approval For Category 4 License In The UAE
+Sav Receives In-Principle Approval for Category 4 License in the UAE

-Sav, a UAE-born fintech, received an in-principle approval for a Category 4 license from the Dubai financial Services Authority (DFSA).
+(MENAFN- ProGlobal Media) Dubai, United Arab Emirates: Sav, a UAE-born fintech, received an in-principle approval for a Category 4 license from the Dubai Financial Services Authority (DFSA).
 This key milestone will enable Sav to provide consumers with regulated services upon the issuance of the full DFSA license, reinforcing its vision to be the ultimate money companion for the mass affluent.

 When the in-principle approval conditions are met, Sav will receive the DFSA license of the category 4 with the following financial services: